marshallmassengill/om5pFlashTool/README.md

 Image File:
   * There is a Raspberry pi image file.
 It should work on a Pi 3 or a Pi 4.
   * Link is here: https://drive.google.com/file/d/1HsNgSEx2KmgwyxEb49PKPvfaoFYVwldJ/view?usp=sharing
+  * It might not correctly launch the browser after running the script from the desktop.
+Open the browser and navigate to http://192.168.1.1

 Thanks:
   * Big thanks to the OpenWRT group for making awesome software.